PolarCookie/arptool/README.md

 For completeness; the numbers on expose armor.
-Here we assume 2/2 improved expose armor and that it replaced 5xsunder, giving it a arp of 475.
+Here we assume 2/2 improved expose armor and that it replaced 5xsunder, giving it an arp of 475.

 <table>
 	<tr>